OpenID for European Digital Identity: An architectural analysis of user-centric identity management: References

-\phantomsection \begin{CSLReferences}{0}{0} \CSLLeftMargin{{[}1{]} } \CSLRightInline{European Parliament and Council of the European Union, \emph{Regulation ({EU}) 2016/679 of the {European Parliament} and of the {Council} of 27 {April} 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing {Directive 95/46/EC} ({General Data Protection Regulation})}, Official Journal of the European Union, Legislation, Publications Office of the European Union, 2016.
+\CSLLeftMargin{{[}2{]} } \CSLRightInline{European Parliament and Council of the European Union, {``Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).''} In Legislation.
+Publications Office of the European Union.
 Available: \url{http://data.europa.eu/eli/reg/2016/679/oj}}